 Basically, parts of the brain that control the functioning of your muscles and senses may be involved, even though no disease or abnormality exists.

-Symptoms of functional neurologic disorders may appear suddenly after a stressful event, or with emotional or physical trauma.
+Symptoms of functional neurologic disorder may appear suddenly after a stressful event, or with emotional or physical trauma.
 Other triggers may include changes or disruptions in how the brain functions at the structural, cellular or metabolic level.
 But the trigger for symptoms can't always be identified.